Depression & Anxiety Post-Bariatric Surgery

 If you feel a bit overwhelmed at any given point during your recovery process, there are ways you can cope.
 Studies have shown that people typically lose touch with their bodies after gaining a certain amount of weight, so losing significant mass so quickly may elicit a reaction similar to shock.
 With that shock may come those feelings of being overwhelmed.

-Not only do your doctors want you to succeed physically post-surgery, they want you to be mentally healthy as well.
+Not only do your doctors want you to succeed physically post-surgery, but they also want you to be mentally healthy as well.
 If you are feeling particularly anxious or low, reach out.
 Whether you are in contact with your doctor, a counselor, or your loved ones, it is important not to isolate yourself during this period of transition.
 Overthinking can be just as detrimental to your progress as, let’s say, not following a meal plan or watching what you eat.

 This is something you can overcome.
 It may not be easy, and it will inevitably take some work, but it is possible.
 You won’t have to feel this way forever.
-Much like the any other side effect associated with a procedure, there is also a chance you won’t experience a mood shift.
+Much like any other side effect associated with a procedure, there is also a chance you won’t experience a mood shift.

 We encourage you to not let this deter you from bariatric surgery as it may be necessary for your overall health and well-being.
 If you would like to learn more about our processes and procedures, contact us here!

-To make an appointment with our bariatric therapist, Bridget Baechtel, LISW, who specializes in treating pre- and post-bariatric clients for issues related to coping, mental health, stress, etc. Please feel free to contact her toll free at 866-613-4323 if you have questions or concerns.
+To make an appointment with our bariatric therapist, Bridget Baechtel, LISW, who specializes in treating pre- and post-bariatric clients for issues related to coping, mental health, stress, etc. Please feel free to contact her toll-free at 866-613-4323 if you have questions or concerns.